 ByteDance

 Seedance 2.0 by ByteDance is optimized for dramatic, high-energy image animations — the kind of dynamic action that Kling 3.0 handles competently but Seedance handles exceptionally.
 Capes billowing, swords swinging, particles exploding, environmental destruction: Seedance turns these into fluid, cinematic clips.
-The model offers a tiered cost structure: Fast at 10 credits/second (5s clip = 50 credits), Standard at 20 credits/second (5s = 100 credits), and Pro at a flat 25 credits per 5s clip.
+The model offers three tiers: Fast for rapid motion exploration, Standard for publishable quality, and Seedance 2 Pro for maximum detail.
 It supports 6 aspect ratios including 21:9 ultra-widescreen, and works with both image-to-video and text-to-video.
 The Omni Pro variant additionally supports video-to-video and reference images for even more control.

 Seedance 2.0 responds best to strong, directional motion cues with explicit intensity and direction.
 Compare: "cape billowing upward in strong wind, dust particles catching golden light, camera sweeping left to right" (good — specific direction, intensity, camera path) versus "things move around" (bad — no direction or intensity).
 The key insight: Seedance interprets motion prompts more literally than Kling 3.0.
 If you write "explosion expanding outward from center," Seedance will generate radial expansion from the center of the frame.
 If you write "sword rising dramatically," the sword will move upward.
 This literal interpretation is both a strength (predictable direction) and a limitation (less natural "improvisation" of secondary motion).